Taylor Swift Drops New Song The Archer—Listen Now!

 Taylor Swift continues to bring the hits!

-"I really wanted to give you track five before the album came out," Swift said during her Instagram Live.
+"I really wanted to give you track five before the album came out," Swift said during her Instagram Live, which she did from the set of her new music video.
 "As I was making albums, I was putting a very vulnerable, personal, honest, emotional song as track five."

 "Combat, I'm ready for combat, I say I don't want that/But what if I do?"
 Swing sings in the beginning of the track. "'Cause cruelty wins in the movies/I've got a hundred thrown out speeches I almost said to you."